concrete5cojp/concrete5-Coding-Guideline/readme.md

 Japanese (日本語) | https://github.com/katzueno/concrete5-Coding-Guideline/tree/japanese

+Additional translation are welcome!
+Please fork it, make a branch for the language, translate and send me the pull request!
-We're still translating English.
+I'm still translating English.

-# About this guideline
+# About This Guideline

 ## Purpose